Baked Cheese Crackers are a simple, light, and flavorful cracker, that you can make at home and goes perfectly with a glass of wine.

 I am a Libra, we like to be creative.
 I started The Recipes Of Disney as a way to just keep track of Disney recipes.
 I do admit that side blog does need TLC.
 I have also Seduction, which is my baby and it is my passion.

 Well no, I don’t use a flash.
 I do shoot in natural light, I do admit this was shot as the sun was setting in the window.
 I thought it looked good.
+It was so much better than what I was photographing with my iPhone.

 That comment and rejection made me feel like I am the worse photographer.
-Then Tasteologie was showing stats in my traffic, I looked and the lady locks was accepted by them.
+Then Tasteologie was showing stats in my traffic, I looked and the lady locks were accepted by them.
 They loved my photo, and made me feel so good!
 Who was this blogger to say I had a bad photo when a food porn site said it was good?

-Baked Cheese Crackers
+Baked Cheese Crackers Recipe

 So I wanted to do something simple.
 I am a fan of cheese crackers.
 I had some cheddar from Cabot Cheese.

 So I decided let’s make some Baked Cheese Crackers.
 I also had some company coming over.
 Baked Cheese Crackers and wine?
 Of course!
 Its perfect combination, plus these cheese crackers are so easy to make and very little ingredients.
+They were simply perfect!

 A simple light and flavorful cracker, that you can make at home and goes perfect with a glass of wine.
 A recipe from Seduction in the Kitchen.